-Make a portrait of your group waiting to leave one port on the cruise, using Crayola® Oil Pastels on construction paper.
+Each group will make a portrait of the group waiting to leave one port on the cruise, using Crayola® Oil Pastels on construction paper.
 Depict the foreground and background scenery realistically, and show clothing appropriate for the climate.
 Blend layers of color in the background with a small piece of paper towel.

 Describe the port scene and the feelings of each group member.
 Use vocabulary words that capture people's excitement and curiosity.

 Groups create a daily journal of their cruise and destination.

 Post student artwork, accompanied by daily journals in an area of the school hallway for peers to view and read about the destinations.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step